 Special Events and Activities

 The library also organizes a number of special events throughout the school year.
 There are workshops for parents, workshops for nannies/helpers, book fairs, a family reading challenge, and more.
-Recent author visits have included well-known storyteller, David Bedford, and British and European slam poetry champion, Sarah Hirsch.
+Recent author visits have included well-known storyteller, David Bedford, and the British and European slam poetry champion, Sara Hirsch.

 The highlight of the library calendar is Fully Booked week, a weeklong celebration of reading, which features a house storytelling competition, a reading fair, costume days, a book swap, a book cover competition, library contests, special storytimes, and more.